MicahIndigo/ashley-zeal-website/README.md

 #### Gallery

 Ashley Zeal's webpage will have a gallery section(see images below).
 It will contain a carousel (slideshow component) using [Bootstrap](https://getbootstrap.com/docs/5.3) and a media player also using Bootstrap for users to view.

+#### Biography

+Ashley Zeal webpage will have a biography section (see images below).
+It will just contain Ashley Zeal's logo and a paragraph element for users to read Ashley Zeal's biography.

+#### Footer and Contact